zoe1337/sft/README.md

 Other options worth mentioning: `--debug` shows you frames around the tracked faces.
 Fading green (brightest: newest) are the valid tracked faces, fading red are the ones not qualifying as valid, and yellow are the recognized faces on the (future) frame.
 The image it is being drawn on is always one frame behind, so the tracker can see the future a little bit.

 If the colors are mixed up on the loopback output, try `--output_bgr`.
 VLC and OBS apparently want different pixel formats...

+Exit by pressing Ctrl-C over the terminal or `q` over the video window (when the `--gui` option was used).

 ## Q&A
 ### This adds latency to the video!